 Often we are asked what the meaning of SKÅL is.
 For us it means foremost FRIENDSHIP but there is an explanation why our founders picked this word:

-Again, the flight our founders took and met was a flight to Stockholm.
+The flight our founders took and met was a new flight to Stockholm.
 The word Skål comes from Scandinavia and has a long tradition.
 The “Skål”, a bowl with a welcome drink, was offered to visitors when they entered the home.
 One would say Skål as a sign of friendship!

 Skål Informational Video